![]() |

 |

-PBR Book Review: (by- Linda ) It takes a certain mindset to win Olympic gold.
-There's a level of dedication and sacrifice necessary that does not come easily to the average person.
-Timed to coincide with the London summer Olympics this book gives us an amazing look at the world of Olympic level competitive cycling.
-The story follows two friends who share the dream of winning Gold in the Olympics.
-Cleave realistically shows the training and commitment needed to compete.
-He portrays the two Olympic hopefuls as very human and complicates things by adding some family drama to the mix.
-This is an easy read that holds your interest.
-It does require a slight suspension of belief at times and the ending feels contrived.
-This aside, I recommend for those that enjoy a good story with believable characters.
+It takes a certain mindset to win Olympic gold.
+There is a level of dedication and sacrifice necessary that does not come easily to the average person.
+Timed to coincide with the London summer Olympics, this book gives an amazing look at the world of Olympic level competitive cycling.
+The story follows two friends who share the dream of winning gold.
+Cleave realistically shows the training and commitment needed to compete and complicates things by adding family drama to the mix.
+This is an easy read that holds your interest, although it requires a slight suspension of belief at times and the ending feels a bit contrived.
+This aside, I recommend it for those who enjoy a good story with believable characters.

 |